Common conditions treated in the NICU

 Necrotizing Enterocolitis (NEC)

 This potentially dangerous intestinal problem most commonly affects premature babies.
 The bowel may become damaged when its blood supply is decreased.
 Bacteria that are normally present in the bowel invade the damaged area, causing more damage.
 Babies with NEC develop feeding problems, abdominal swelling and other complications.
 If tests show that a baby has NEC, he will be fed intravenously while his bowel heals.
 Sometimes damaged sections of intestine must be surgically removed.

 ROP is an abnormal growth of blood vessels in the eye.
-It occurs only in babies born before 32 weeks of pregnancy.
+It occurs most often in babies born before 30 weeks of pregnancy.
 ROP can lead to bleeding and scarring that can damage the eye's retina (the lining at the rear of the eye that relays messages to the brain).
 This can result in vision loss.
 An ophthalmologist (eye doctor) will examine the baby's eyes for signs of ROP.

 Most mild cases heal without treatment, with little or no vision loss.
 In more severe cases, the ophthalmologist may perform laser therapy or do a procedure called cryotherapy (freezing) to eliminate abnormal blood vessels and scars.
 Both treatments help protect the retina.